kirbysayshi/broad-phase-bng/README.md

 ### But How Does It Perform?

+...

+## Closing Thoughts

+Each of these techniques has appropriate applications, and it's up to you as the developer to know when to use them.
+Here are some general recommendations:

+* Simple Game
+* Simulation
+* Size-restrictions

 [^1]: For a great tutorial and explanation of how the SAT works, including tweakable demos, see [Metanet][].